Deep BSVIEs Parametrization and Learning-Based Applications: Applications

-To approximate the solution of the reflected backward stochastic Volterra integral equation (RBSVIE), we employ a neural network-based method trained using the same architecture and hyperparameters described in Section \ref{sec:numerical_implementation}, where we detailed the general learning setup for BSVIEs.
+To approximate the solution of the BSVIE, we employ the neural network-based method trained using the same architecture and hyperparameters described in Section \ref{sec:algo}, where we detailed the general learning setup for BSVIEs.
 The training follows Algorithm \ref{algo:BSVIE}.
 The forward geometric Brownian motion is generated using the Euler-Maruyama scheme.
-The backward processes \( Y(t) \), \( Z(t,s) \), are learned simultaneously through the neural representation, trained over multiple trajectories to ensure statistical robustness.\\
+The backward processes \( Y(t) \), \( Z(t,s) \), are learned simultaneously through the neural representation, trained over multiple trajectories to ensure statistical robustness.
+The network was trained on a GPU (AMD Instinct MI250X), and the typical training time for the presented example was approximately $8$ minutes and $48$ seconds.\\